haidequanbu/ESC-Eval/README.md

 </head>
 </html>
-3. run evaluate.py to get multi-turn dialogue datas
+3. run evaluate.py to get multi-turn dialogue data
 4. Download ESC-RANK to folder ESC-RANK
 5. run score.py using ESC-RANK on your evaluating data.